ktapia576/SpF-Research-Project/README.md

 # SpF-Research-Project
-SpF Research Project that is pushed onto main server
+SpF Research Project that resides on the main server